AP Charts & Analysis: Formerly dshort

 More…

-The S&P 500 real monthly averages of daily closes reached a new all-time high in December 2024 but fell slightly in January.
+The S&P 500 real monthly averages of daily closes reached a new all-time high in December 2024 but has retreated from it the past few months.
 Let's examine the past to broaden our understanding of the range of historical bull and bear market trends in market performance.

 More…